Ginger (Brockhampton album)

-Ginger (stylized in all caps) is the fifth studio album by American boy band Brockhampton.
+Ginger is the fifth studio album by American hip hop group Brockhampton.
 It was released on August 23, 2019, through the band's label Question Everything and RCA.
+The album contains uncredited guest appearances from Deb Never, Ryan Beatty, Slowthai, and Victor Roberts II.

 Background

 On April 21, 2019, Kevin Abstract tweeted that he started the making of a new Brockhampton album.
 In a Beats 1 interview with Zane Lowe, Kevin revealed that he could not finish his solo album, Arizona Baby, due to a lack of creativity and needed to work on something else, which marked the beginning of Ginger.
 In the same interview, producer Jabari Manwa said that he and fellow members Romil Hemnani and Kiko Merley made around 100 songs during the making of Ginger.

 In an interview with GQ in June, Kevin Abstract compared the sound of the album to Outkast's "Hey Ya!", and said the group's approach was taking lyrics about topics like anxiety and depression "and putting it on a song that a bunch of people could dance to".
 On June 20, thirty seconds of a new song from the album titled "Sugar" was found on the app TikTok.
 Some fans also found that the song could be played in digital jukeboxes in some local bars.
 The full song was leaked online the next day.

 On a GQ episode of "Actually Me", the band stated that Ginger was their personal favorite out of their projects.